ABOUT ERR CONTACT

 Many years later, word about this Elvis anomaly spread, and one day, as Dave and his Mom were home with what was the single greatest radio station in America, WCBS-FM 101.1 playing in the background as they always had, their phone rang.
 It was DJ Boppin' Bob Shannon calling!
 He called for them to share there experience over the phone, live on air.
 Dave's Mom beamed proudly all through it.
 And thus Dave was deemed, as "The Polk Salad Kid".
 It was the conclusion of another dream come true.

-Subsequently, he has had the pleasure & distinct honor of collaborating with such renowned E-fans as Tom Harrison, Paul Allan, Ginger Johnson, Maria Losito, Paul Dowling, John Greco, Harvey Mandel, Victor Semmel, Richard Minor, Charles Larocco, Claude Laliberte & many, many others, by providing liner notes, song sequence sheets & photographs from his personal collection.
+Subsequently, he has had the pleasure & distinct honor of collaborating with such renowned E-fans as Tom Harrison, Paul Allan, Ginger Johnson, Maria Losito, Paul Dowling, John Greco, Harvey Mandel, Victor Semmel, Richard Minor, Felix Gubeli, Jerry Osborne, Charles Larocco, Claude Laliberte & countless others, by providing liner notes, song sequence sheets, photographs, music & career dates, charts & sales stats, to name just a sampling from his personal collection.

 Dave has also been fortunate enough to befriend another renowned publisher and true E-legend, Mr. Jerry Osborne, former owner/editor/publisher of "DISCoveries", in which Dave wrote numerous reviews on 1980's neo-rockabilly, new wave, Shakin' Stevens, Sir Tom Jones (his second all-time fave) and of course, The King.
 He and his former research company, Starr Productions, were credited for his expert contributions in Osborne's "Elvis Presley Price Guides" as well as in "GoldMine," "Record Finder", "Beckett's Price Guide", "Record Collector Magazine"(UK) and "Jailhouse Rock" (a comprehensive Elvis bootleg discography), among others.
 He has also been interviewed for projects on Elvis, Tom Jones, and rockabilly by A Current Affair, Entertainment Tonight, Hard Copy, Inside Edition and other syndicated entertainment shows.
 Probably, however, his most enjoyable contributions, would be those he made with Ms. Joan Deary (RCA, NYC), Ola Wirenstrand, Andrea Munch, Ilka, & Klaus Schmalenback, Helmut "Doc" Radermacher (RCA/BMG, Germany), Lesley and Charley Stanford (RCA/BMG, UK), Roger Semon (Castle/Follow That Dream, formerly of RCA, UK), and finally, Adrienne Reder McElhaney & Danny Hiltenbrand (EPE/Graceland, TN).
 (Apologies to anyone we may have inadvertently left out!)

-Around this time, Dave branched out and became a professional musician himself, as a rhythm guitarist and background singer for the New York-based, critically acclaimed neo-Rockabilly bands 'The RocKats' and 'Lucky 7'.
-The RocKats charted one Top 40 record, "Make That Move."
+Around this time, Dave branched out and became a professional musician as a backup rhythm guitarist and background singer for the NYC-based, critically acclaimed neo-Rockabilly bands 'The RocKats' and 'Lucky 7'.
+In '84 The RocKats went Top 40 with "Make That Move."

 This Site Is Dedicated To...
 Alyce "LadyBug" † Jack "The Ripper" † Gary "GatorTail" † "Aunty" Fay † "Uncle" Mike.